openstack/charm-guide/doc/source/getting-started/settings.rst

      - optional - used to filter on MAAS nodes that align with the stated hardware requirements

-Notes on the OVN Chassis network interface (OVN_DATA_PORT) when a second interface is used (i.e. Open vSwitch bridge is not set up within MAAS):
+Notes on the OVN Chassis network interface (OVN_DATA_PORT):

+* When a second interface (per node) *is not* used, an Open vSwitch bridge named 'br-ex' must be set up in MAAS for each node.
+The bridge name is determined by the ovn-chassis charm's ``ovn-bridge-mappings`` option in the bundle.
+The value of OVN_DATA_PORT will be the mapping of bridge to original interface (e.g. 'br-ex:enp1s0').
+See the :ref:`MAAS page <cdg:ovs_bridge>` in the Deploy Guide for details on creating an OVS bridge in MAAS.

+* When a second interface *is* used, the charms will create an OVS bridge on each interface.

-* As given in the table, it is convenient for the interface's name to be common across all three cloud nodes.
-If this is not the case, individual hardware (MAC) addresses can be used instead.
+* It is convenient for the interface name to be common across the nodes.
+  Individual hardware (MAC) addresses can be used instead if this is not the case.
 Make note of them.

-* The interfaces must be cabled on the MAAS subnet.
-Within the MAAS web UI, the interfaces' subnet name and their IP addresses' status must both remain as 'Unconfigured'.
+* Within the MAAS web UI, the interface (e.g. 'br-ex' or 'eth1') should be associated with the subnet (EXT_SUBNET) and its IP address status must remain as 'Unconfigured'.

-* The ovn-chassis charm will dynamically create an OVS bridge on each interface.
-An OVS bridge is always required on each OVN Chassis node.

 .. list-table::
    :header-rows: 1